dragonflydb/documentation/docs/command-reference/search/ft.search.md

 orders the results by the value of this attribute.

 This applies to both text and numeric attributes.
-Attributes needed for `SORTBY` should be declared as `SORTABLE` in the index, in order to be available with very low latency.
+Attributes needed for `SORTBY` should be declared as `SORTABLE` in the index in order to be available with very low latency.
 Note that this adds memory overhead.

 :::note About `SORTBY`